Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 4.4 Propagation

 Blue Java bananas are propagated using suckers or pups.
-Once a pup reaches 3-4 feet, it can be transplanted.
+Once a pup reaches about 3-4 feet, it can be transplanted.
 Tissue culture is another propagation method used by commercial growers.

 5. Harvesting and Post-Harvest Handling